Types of Wood for Furniture: A Guide to Strength, Style & Longevity

 Why Teak?

-Naturally rich in oils, which makes it highly resistant to moisture, decay, and insects
+• Naturally rich in oils — highly resistant to moisture, decay, and insects

-Beautiful natural golden-brown hue that darkens with age and looks even better over time
+• Beautiful golden-brown hue that darkens with age and looks even better over time

 At Austins, we craft teak wood furniture in Bangalore for those who value tradition, strength, and timeless design.